 Introduction to Turgutreis

 It’s the main commercial center in the western part of the peninsula, and is perhaps best known for two features – it’s stunning Sunsets and the copious shopping opportunities, especially at the weekly market held each Saturday.

 - This Bodrum Peninsula town is named after the Ottoman Admiral Turgut Reis

-- A few km outside of Turgutreis town center, just the other side of the Marina, is Sabanci Park, a waterfront memorial marking the place where the Admiral Turgut Reis first set sail
+- A few km south from the Turgutreis town center, just the other side of the Marina, is Sabanci Park, a waterfront memorial marking the place where the Admiral Turgut Reis first set sail

 - Turgutreis is situated at the western part of Bodrum Peninsula